6 Mistakes to Avoid when Socializing Your Child

 Free email challenge: Looking for actionable steps and quick wins in parenting?
 The Better Parenting 5-Day Challenge is for parents who know they want to improve but need that little nudge and supportive guidance to do so.

-You’ll get one actionable tip per day you can do right away to transform the way you raise your child.
+You’ll get one actionable tip per day that you can do to transform the way you raise your child.
 This is your chance to challenge yourself and make the changes you’ve been meaning to make.
 Join my newsletter and sign up today—at no cost to you:

 2. Forgetting that your child might be too young

-We forget that socializing looks different for kids than it does for adults, especially young toddlers and babies.
-At two- or three-years-old, they can enjoy parallel play with other kids.
-But they don’t interact with one another or pick up social cues until four-years-old.
-Many don’t show empathy all that much yet.
+We forget that socializing looks different for kids than it does for adults, especially young toddlers.
+At two- or three-years-old, many don’t show empathy yet, interact with one another, or pick up social cues.

-Don’t expect your young child to play with toys, laugh, or share with a play mate all the time.
-These may be an unfair expectation during this stage.
-Instead, expect him to mostly play on his own or, at best, mirror and play side-by-side another child.
+Don’t expect your young child to play with toys or laugh and share with a playmate all the time.
+These may be unfair expectations during this stage.
+Instead, expect him to mostly play on his own or, at best, mirror and play side-by-side with another child.

 3. Expecting your child to be extroverted

-We tend to express a bias towards our more extroverted peers, from early childhood into adulthood.
-However, up to one-third to one-half of people are introverted and would much rather work alone or in smaller groups.
-They prefer to listen and observe and could take a longer time to warm up to strangers.
+We tend to express a bias toward extroverted people.
+But according to Forbes, up to one-third to one-half of the U.S. population are introverted and would much rather work alone or in smaller groups.
+They prefer to listen and observe and can take a longer time to warm up to strangers.

-Don’t feel like your child isn’t social enough when he isn’t as extroverted as another child in a play group.
-He’ll develop his own way of playing and engaging with his peers that still respects his shyness and temperament.
+Don’t feel like your child isn’t social enough when he isn’t as extroverted as another child in a playgroup.
+He can develop his own way of playing and engaging with his peers that still aligns with his temperament.

 Instead, introduce new situations and places gradually.
 While you shouldn’t shield your child from difficult emotions, consider her temperament as well.
 Be patient when she doesn’t take to what other kids usually like.
 And stick to low-key experiences until she grows accustomed to them.

 Want to get your child interested in an activity or event?
-Encourage him, but don’t push.
+Encourage but don’t push him.
 He may not feel comfortable if he senses your anxiety or feels pressured to socialize with others.
-It’s really okay if he’s not interested in what the other kids in the play group are doing.
+It’s really okay if he’s not interested in what the other kids in the playgroup are doing.

 And honor his decision when he says “no” to an activity.
 Don’t force him to go down the slide with the other kids, especially after he has said he doesn’t want to.
 By honoring his word, you let him know that others should listen to his boundaries when he says “no” or “stop.”